 One of the best things in Bali is people-watching.
 Early in the mornings, I would watch ladies gathering flowers to make offerings.

-Everything is pretty here, they have endless time to attend to the things that we, in the West, don’t place much importance on.
+Everything was pretty here, they have endless time to attend to the things that we, in the West, don’t place much importance on.
 It’s lovely to see.

 The gardens were beautiful too, with everything done by hand and every plant was as perfect as it could be.
 I came home and set about my garden with renewed enthusiasm, planted a few more frangipanis, but it still looks sorry compared to Balinese lushness.